Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • People who want a supportive seat that doesn’t feel slouchy

-• Style-forward rooms where leather is the anchor material
+• Rooms where leather is meant to be the main visual material

 Where it falls short